|Discussion Society Details |

-- The Society vote using ranked voting.
+- Society members would vote on each topic using ranked voting.

 |. || |